carbon-language/carbon-lang/llvm/docs/LangRef.rst

    call i8* @foo() [ "clang.arc.attachedcall"(i8* (i8*)* @objc_retainAutoreleasedReturnValue) ]
    call i8* @foo() [ "clang.arc.attachedcall"(i8* (i8*)* @objc_unsafeClaimAutoreleasedReturnValue) ]

-   ; Only the marker instruction is inserted after the call to @foo. call i8* @foo() [ "clang.arc.attachedcall"() ]

-The operand bundle is needed to ensure the call is immediately followed by the marker instruction or the ObjC runtime call in the final output.
+The operand bundle is needed to ensure the call is immediately followed by the marker instruction and the ObjC runtime call in the final output.

 .. _moduleasm: